sunbird-specs/SOFIE/README.md

 ## Registration Spec for Apps to Sunbird
-Each Vendor can be registered as part of Global Configuration for Sunbird to have app links being enabled.
+Each Third Party App can be registered as part of Global Configuration for Sunbird to have app links being enabled.

 ```
 {